Cultural Strategies of Agenda Denial

 Avoidance, Attack, and Redefinition

-Roger W. Cobb & Marc Howard Ross
+Roger W. Cobb and Marc Howard Ross

 Agenda-setting is a key component in the democratic process if political outsiders are to have their concerns taken seriously.
 However, their efforts sometimes fail for reasons other than insufficient resources or incompetent leaders: opponents often succeed in keeping new issues from ever reaching the agendas of decision-makers.